Federal Tax Lien: How to Solve the Problem

 When Does a Federal Tax Lien Start?

-A tax lien starts with a warning.
+A tax lien starts with a warning about taxes owed.

 First, the IRS files a notice or letter about your tax debt.
 This notice or letter will come in the mail and contain a request for payment for the tax debt.
-If a taxpayer fails to respond within 10 days after the IRS files a request for payment of of the tax debt, then a federal tax lien goes into effect.
+If a taxpayer fails to respond within 10 days after the IRS files a request for payment of the tax debt, then a federal tax lien goes into effect.

 A federal tax lien becomes effective automatically at that point and the lien attaches to all assets.